ESA-APEx/apex_documentation/propagation/enhancement.md

 # Algorithm Enhancement Service

-The algorithm enhancement service helps scientists and algorithm developers to transform their research code into a performant and stable piece of software that can be run in an operational setting.
+The algorithm enhancement service helps scientists and algorithm developers transform their research code into a performant and stable piece of software that can be run in an operational setting.
 These enhancement activities ensure code quality, maintainability and performance of your algorithm.
-To ensure performant execution on a NoR processing platform which offers openEO or Application Package algorithms, additional optimization dedicated for the platform capabilities may be needed.
+To ensure performant execution on a NoR processing platform which offers openEO or Application Package algorithms, additional optimisation dedicated to the platform capabilities may be needed.
-The exact requirements, steps, and effort involved in this process can vary heavily from case to case, due to the variations in initial implementations and operational requirements.
+The exact requirements, steps, and effort involved in this process can vary heavily from case to case due to the variations in initial implementations and operational requirements.

-The code of the enhanced version of the algorithm will be published in a dedicated APEx GitHub repository and algorithm providers are encouraged to use it as a basis for further development of the algorithm.
+The code of the enhanced version of the algorithm will be published in a dedicated APEx GitHub repository, and algorithm providers are encouraged to use it as a basis for further development of the algorithm.
 This way, the version hosted on APEx can be kept up to date.